Build code agents that test candidate patches inside bounded sandboxes with runtime evidence and defense-in-depth controls.

 2candidate for review | destroy sbx-passedThe generate-execute-debug loop is only useful if the model learns from the debug step.
 A naive implementation might feed the error back to the model but get an equally broken second attempt.
 The quality of the fix depends on how you format the error, how much previous context you preserve, and whether you force the model to explain the bug before rewriting the code.

 Execution feedback can make a repair attempt more grounded than a blind rewrite.
 When code fails, the next request can include a bounded traceback, failing assertion, and relevant file context.
-That evidence identifies what failed, but it does not prove the next patch is correct; the runtime must execute validation again.
+That evidence identifies what failed, but it doesn't prove the next patch is correct; the runtime must execute validation again.

 Feeding a relevant traceback to the model can expose the line number and error type.
 This works well for syntax errors or runtime exceptions, but raw logs are still untrusted data: they can include secrets, huge output, or injected instructions.
 The adapter-shaped function below omits those preprocessing details to focus on the repair call; the executable example after it shows the missing input hygiene.